eddmann/our-wedding-website/README.md

 Some topics and features covered within this application are:

 - Use of PHP 8.1 and [Bref](https://bref.sh/) for Serverless Lambda environment.
-- Docker-based local [development environment](./docker) (inc. PostgreSQL), which replicates the intended Lambda platform.
+- Docker-based local [development environment](./docker), which replicates the intended Lambda platform.
 - GNU make used to assist in running the application locally and performing CI-based tasks.
 - CI pipeline developed using [GitHub workflows](./.github/workflows), running the provided tests and deploying the application to the given stage-environments (staging and production).
 - Implements the desired Message buses using [Symfony Messenger](https://symfony.com/doc/current/messenger.html), with asynchronous transport being handled by SQS/Lambda.